Issaquah Lacrosse Club

 How does Issaquah Lacrosse Club spend its money?

 Issaquah Lacrosse Club directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Issaquah Lacrosse Club tax-deductible?